josbeir/cakephp-docs-md/docs/2/en/views.md

 $this->extend('/Common/index');
 ```

-The above will result in [Common / index.ctp](Common/index.ctp.md) being rendered as the parent view
+The above will result in `/Common/index.ctp` being rendered as the parent view
 to the current view.

 You can nest extended views as many times as necessary.
 Each view can extend